 This is the major practicum in the B. Ed.
 Elementary (AD) program.
-Twelve weeks are spent in an elementary classroom and one week in a concluding seminar.
 The student is assigned to a certificated teacher and is required to do a substantial amount of teaching on a graduated scale culminating in at least four weeks at the full-time level.
 Students need to earn a minimum B- on the Alpha 4.00 scale for EDUC 451 to be recommended for Interim Professional Certification.
 This course is only open to students in the B.Ed.
 (AD) Elementary program.